Sarca

 The Sarca is a river springing from the Adamello-Presanella mountains in the Italian Alps and flowing into Lake Garda at Torbole.
 As an emissary of the lake it becomes known as the Mincio river, forming a single river system 203 km long (Sarca-Mincio).

-With its 78 km length, it is the fifth largest river in Trentino after the Adige, Brenta 174 km, Noce 105 km and Avisio 90 km, while it is the second for flow after Adige.
+With its 78 km length, it is the fifth largest river in Trentino after the Adige, Brenta 174 km, Noce 105 km and Avisio 90 km, while it is the second largest in terms of flow after Adige.

 The river is shallow and fast flowing, passing through the Genova valley (Val di Genova), forming a number of waterfalls, of which Cascina Muta and Saft dei Can are the best known.
 Before reaching the Rendena Valley (Val Rendena), part of its water is diverted to a hydroelectric powerstation.
 Then its flow becomes less and less tumultuous.
 The main places on the river include Carisolo, Pinzolo, Tione di Trento, Le Sarche, Ponte Arche, Ragoli, Dro, Arco & Torbole.